-Even though the patient is suffering from a burn, doctors and nurses cannot forget the fact that burns are often associated with psychiatric disorders, both prior to the burn and after the burn has occurred.
+Even though the patient is suffering from a burn, doctors and nurses cannot forget that burns are often associated with psychiatric disorders, both before and after the burn.
 Members of the burn team need to be aware of this and have a mental health professional as part of the burn team.

 A total of 43 percent of burn patients have a pre-existing history of depression.
-Others suffer from a substance abuse disorder, personality disorders, and psychotic disorders.
+Others suffer from substance abuse disorders, personality disorders, and psychotic disorders.
 As some burns are self-inflicted, psychiatric disorders in this subgroup of burn patients are very common.
-Some burns actually represent a failed suicide attempt while other self-inflicted burns come from patients with psychoses or post-traumatic stress disorder.
+Some burns represent a failed suicide attempt, while others are self-inflicted burns from psychoses or post-traumatic stress disorder patients.

 There is a cycle that can develop in a hospitalization.
-The lights and noise of being an inpatient in a burn unit can contribute to poor sleep and the insomnia tends to worsen things like pain and itching, which leads to further sleep deprivation.
-One way to break this cycle is to have a calm sleeping environment for the patient and to give them medications for pain and itching so that they will sleep better.
+The lights and noise of being an inpatient in a burn unit can contribute to poor sleep, and insomnia worsens things like pain and itching, leading to further sleep deprivation.
+One way to break this cycle is to have a calm sleeping environment for the patient and give them medications for pain and itching to sleep better.
 If this doesn’t happen, the sleep deprivation gets worse, along with increased pain and itching.

 Patients can often suffer from acute stress disorder.
 This is the most common disorder seen in newly hospitalized patients with severe burns besides PTSD.
 It is estimated that 19 percent of patients in a burn unit suffer from acute stress disorder.
 It usually manifests itself with extreme anxiety beginning shortly after sustaining the burn and lasts for up to four weeks after being burned.

 Depression is also common following a burn.
-Most of the people who suffer from depression after having a burn have pre-existing tendencies toward depression.
-People with robust mental health before the burn do not usually get depressed after the burn; however, it is still possible and worth treating as early as possible to prevent an ingrained pattern of depression that lasts long after discharge.
+Most people who suffer from depression after having a burn have pre-existing tendencies toward depression.
+People with robust mental health before the burn do not usually get depressed; however, it is still possible and worth treating as early as possible to prevent an ingrained pattern of depression that lasts long after discharge.

 Among children, the most common phenomenon occurring in a burn unit is burn encephalopathy.
-These children can suffer from regression, lethargy and even coma.
-Anxiety is common in pediatric patients with burns; this is related to pain and anxiety over receiving care of the burn, which is inherently painful.
+These children can suffer from regression, lethargy, and even coma.
+Anxiety is common in pediatric patients with burns; this is related to pain and anxiety over receiving care for the burn, which is inherently painful.

 Pain and psychological disorders in burn patients are directly related.
 People who have a large amount of pain upon discharge pose a suicide threat.
-This means that pain must aggressively be managed while the burn victim is in the hospital and upon discharge from the burn unit.
+This means that pain must aggressively be managed while the burn victim is in the hospital and released from the burn unit.

 In the acute phase of the burn, the patient can develop delirium.
 This is best treated with benzodiazepine medications such as Valium® and lorazepam (Ativan®).
-Later on, psychotherapy can be introduced to people who have depression or anxiety.
-These people are often medicated with the appropriate psychiatric medications along with having therapy.
-Both anxiety and depression are treated with medications like tricyclic antidepressant medications or serotonin reuptake inhibitors such as sertraline or fluoxetine.
+Later on, psychotherapy can be introduced to people with depression or anxiety.
+These people are often medicated with the appropriate psychiatric medications along with therapy.
+Both anxiety and depression are treated with tricyclic antidepressant medications or serotonin reuptake inhibitors such as sertraline or fluoxetine.

-Patients who develop long term anxiety are often treated with a benzodiazepine medication.
-While long term use of benzodiazepines can lead to dependence on the medication, their use is still the best way to handle the anxiety that persists after the burn has healed.
+Patients who develop long-term anxiety are often treated with benzodiazepine medication.
+While long-term use of benzodiazepines can lead to dependence on the drug, their use is still the best way to handle the anxiety that persists after the burn has healed.

-Sleep problems are extremely common after a burn.
-Because they can be associated with PTSD and anxiety disorders, many sleep disorders can be managed with tricyclic antidepressant medications, which are inherently sedating.
+Sleep problems are prevalent after a burn.
+Because they can be associated with PTSD and anxiety disorders, many sleep disorders can be managed with tricyclic antidepressant medications, inherently sedating.